Helping Your Reedie: Frequently Asked Questions from Parents and Family Members

 Q. What happens if a student is accused of sexual assault?

 A. When students are accused of sexual assault, dating or domestic violence, or stalking, community safety will contact them and request a statement.
 They do not have to speak with community safety or anyone else on campus, and they may contact an attorney at any time.
 Bruce Smith, dean of students, provides information and academic support for students accused of sexual misconduct and will work with them to identify and access resources.
-If a case is filed with the Title IX board, respondents have the right to see and respond to any evidence against them and may present their own evidence or witnesses.
-Sanctions are assigned only if students are found responsible for violating the sexual misconduct policy or the Honor Principle.
-For more information, search for “sexual assault prevention and response” on reed.edu.
+Respondents have the right to see and respond to any evidence against them and may present their own evidence or witnesses.
+A Title IX board case may be filed by the accuser or the college.
+Sanctions are assigned only if students are found responsible after a Title IX board hearing for violating the sexual misconduct policy or the Honor Principle.

 Q. What is the Parent Council?